 How To Ask Your Landlord For a Pet

-Renting and pet ownership have never really gone hand in hand (or is it paw in paw?).
+In Australia, renting and pet ownership have never really gone hand in hand (or is it paw in paw?).
 Ask any property owner, and they'll likely tell you that they simply won't allow pets in a property due to the lack of responsibility of owners.

 But why should a few bad apples ruin the experience of pet ownership for the rest of us?
 If we have to suffer through ridiculous rental prices, at least let us own a cat or dog to get through the stress!